fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 3.9 | MSVC: not yet |
 |---------:|------------|------------|

-`this` pointer is implicitly captured for lam
+`this` pointer is implicitly captured by lambdas inside member functions.
+Sometimes, it's useful to capture `this` by value.
+Such change can reduce problems in multithreading.

 ###Using attribute namespaces without repetition
 [P0028R4](http://wg21.link/p0028r4)